Employees of the Treasury are covered by the Treasury Enterprise Agreement 2018-2021. A summary of benefits is below.

 - Competitive salary arrangements.

-- Broadbanding available between APS 1–4 and APS 5–6 levels based on performance and work availability.
+- Broadbanding available to move between APS levels 1–4 and APS level 5–6 based on performance and work availability.

 - Standard working week of 38 hours with a 7am–7pm daily bandwidth.